MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/workload-identity-content.md

 ## Azure AD Workload Identity for Kubernetes

+Kubernetes workloads require Azure AD application credentials to access Azure AD protected resources, such as Azure Key Vault and Microsoft Graph.
 A common challenge for developers is managing secrets and credentials to secure communication between different components of a solution.
-[Azure AD Workload Identity for Kubernetes](https://azure.github.io/azure-workload-identity/docs) eliminates the need to manage credentials to access other cloud services like Azure Cosmos DB, Azure Key Vault, or Azure Blob Storage.
-You can use Azure AD Workload Identity to access an Azure managed service from an AKS-hosted workload application by using an Azure AD security token instead of using explicit credentials such as a connection string, username and password, or primary key.

-Kubernetes workloads require Azure AD application credentials to access Azure AD protected resources, such as Azure Key Vault and Microsoft Graph.
-The [Azure AD Pod Identity](https://github.com/Azure/aad-pod-identity) open-source project provided a way to avoid needing these secrets, such as connection strings and primary keys, by using Azure managed identities.
+[Azure AD Workload Identity for Kubernetes](https://azure.github.io/azure-workload-identity/docs) eliminates the need to manage credentials to access cloud services like Azure Cosmos DB, Azure Key Vault, or Azure Blob Storage.
+An AKS-hosted workload application can use Azure AD Workload Identity to access an Azure managed service by using an Azure AD security token, instead of explicit credentials like a connection string, username and password, or primary key.

+The [Azure AD Pod Identity](https://github.com/Azure/aad-pod-identity) open-source project provided a way to avoid needing secrets, such as connection strings and primary keys, by using Azure managed identities.
 Azure AD Workload Identity for Kubernetes integrates with Kubernetes native capabilities to federate with any external identity providers.
-This approach is simpler to use and deploy, and overcomes several limitations in Azure AD Pod Identity.
+This approach is simpler to use and deploy, and overcomes several limitations of Azure AD Pod Identity.

 As shown in the following diagram, the Kubernetes cluster becomes a security token issuer that issues tokens to Kubernetes service accounts.
 You can configure these tokens to be trusted on Azure AD applications.
 The tokens can then be exchanged for Azure AD access tokens by using the [Azure Identity SDKs](/dotnet/api/overview/azure/identity-readme) or the [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).